averyrijos/Optimized_GNN/substrate_theory.md

 **Interpretation**

-This corollary states that invariance is not just a *feature* of coherent systems — it is their lifeline to the Λ-substrate.
+This corollary states that invariance is not just a *feature* of coherent systems — it is their lifeline to the $\Lambda$-substrate.
 Losing all invariants is equivalent to ontological collapse:

 •	In **physics**, this would be the breakdown of all conservation laws.